-General design rules for good visualizations have been intensively discussed in the last decades and are often based on the investigation of visual attention [17], [18] and the understanding of the human cognitive system.
-In this regard, the effects of colors in visualizations received much research attention, because they represent a particular powerful visual cue [19], [20], [21], [22].
-A comprehensive overview about those design rules and general strategies was presented by Ware [23].
+General design rules for good visualizations have been discussed in the last decades intensively and are often based on the investigation of visual attention [8] and the understanding of the human cognitive system.
+In this regard, the effects of colors in visualizations received much research attention, because they represent a particular powerful visual cue [9], [10].
+A comprehensive overview about those design rules and general strategies was presented by Ware [11].
 One of the most-used practical examples when visualizing hierarchies with an additional scalar component is the file system of computers.
-Stasko et al. [24] evaluated the two visualization techniques treemap [25] and sunburst [26] with respect to their capabilities for standard file-management tasks, like locating files or comparing file sizes.
+Stasko et al. [12] evaluated the two visualization techniques treemap [13] and sunburst [14] with respect to their capabilities for standard file-management tasks, like locating files or comparing file sizes.
 They measured user performance by logging their number of correct answers and their reaction times.
 They found that sunburst significantly outperforms the treemap representation, presumably because of the more explicit representation of hierarchy relations in sunburst.

-In a very similar study, Bladh et al. [27] evaluated the usefulness of encoding the depth of nodes in a treemap using the third dimension in comparison to a traditional treemap visualization.
+In a very similar study, Bladh et al. [15] evaluated the usefulness of encoding the depth of nodes in a treemap using the third dimension in comparison to a traditional treemap visualization.
 Again, users had to complete typical file-management tasks.
 It turned out that both visualizations were not significantly different in most tasks, i.e., the third dimension did not result in a performance loss due to the additional navigational and cognitive efforts.
 However, users' performance was significantly better with the 3D visualization when having to identify the node with the highest depth in the hierarchy.

-Wang et al. [28] had a similar experimental setting by comparing a standard file browser to rings [29] and treemap [25].
+Wang et al. [16] had a very similar experimental setting by comparing a standard file browser to rings [17] and treemap [13].
 They evaluated the effectiveness of the methods based on complex questions, such as finding two similar directories or the most homogeneous directory.
 The users' performance was measured by assessing their answering time.
 Additionally, they were asked to rate the difficulty of each question with the respective visualization.
 In summary, the file explorer performed significantly worse than both other methods with no significant difference between rings and treemap.

-Ziemkiewicz and Kosara [30] showed that the methaphoric presentation of tasks influences users' performance during the work with hierarchy visualizations.
-In our study, we followed this findings and extended the scope by formulating the tasks abstractly with respect to the hierarchy.
+In a quite different user study, Ziemkiewicz and Kosara [18] showed that the methaphoric presentation of tasks influences users' performance during the work with hierarchy visualizations.
+In our study, we follow the findings and only formulate the tasks abstractly with respect to the hierarchy.

-Borkin et al. [31] presented a new method for visualizing filesystem provenance data, which relies on a combination of a radial-based tree layout and a time-based node grouping.
-The system was evaluated with domain experts and compared to a state-of-the-art nodelink tool [32] by measuring accuracy and efficiency.
+Borkin et al. [19] presented a new method for visualizing filesystem provenance data, which relies on a combination of a radial-based tree layout and a time-based node grouping.
+The system was evaluated with domain experts and compared to a state-of-the-art nodelink tool [20] by measuring accuracy and efficiency.
 Results show that the new tool outperforms the state of the art.
-A very interesting additional finding was that there was a significant gender effect in the state-of-the-art method, which was not the case for the proposed method.
+A very interesting additional finding was, that there was a significant gender effect in the state-of-the-art method, which was not the case for the proposed method.

-Teets et al. [33] stressed the need for evaluation of the effectiveness of visualizations especially in the business environment.
+Teets et al. [21] stressed the need for evaluation of the effectiveness of visualizations especially in the business environment.
 They analyzed a very specific application in the field of process monitoring, which was based on production data of a can factory.
 Their evaluation relied on cognitive fit theory, i. e., they investigated how good the visualizations and induced mental models fit to the problem solving strategies.
 They found no information loss when not displaying accurate values in a tabular fashion as well as a significantly faster solution time when using visual representations.